Broken Collarbone

 How do doctors treat a broken collarbones in children?

 Treatment for a broken collarbone in children typically involves immobilization to allow for proper healing.
-Doctors immobilize the arm by the patient wearing a sling or figure-of-eight brace to support the arm and limit movement of the shoulder.
-In most cases, the collarbone will heal on its own with conservative treatment.
-However, more severe fractures or those with significant displacement may require surgical intervention.
+After an X-ray confirms a fracture, the first step is to immobilize the arm.
+Doctors achieve this by having the patient wear a sling or figure-of-eight brace to support the arm and limit movement of the shoulder.
+This immediate action is crucial for stabilizing the injury.

 What is the expected recovery time for a child with a broken collarbone?